Breville Super Q Blender Review

 Can it grind grains or make flour?

-It can handle small amounts of oats or softer grains for quick flour.
-For frequent dry grinding, a dedicated dry container or mill is better.
+It can handle small amounts of dry ingredients (like oats) for quick, coarse flour.
+For frequent dry grinding or finer flour, a dedicated grain mill or a purpose-built dry container is the better tool.